libbymiller/4mics_experiments/README.md

 Enable spi using `sudo raspi-config`

 Install prerequisites.
-Might not need sudo for the pip3 but I ran it as sudo as I assumed spi needed it. maybe not!
+Might not need sudo for the pip3 but I ran it as sudo as I assumed spi needed it.
+Maybe not!

     sudo apt install git
     sudo apt install python3